newrelic/newrelic-fluentd-output/README.md

 | api_key | your New Relic API Insert key |
 | license_key | your New Relic License key |

+If neither is specified, then it will use the NEW_RELIC_LICENSE_KEY environment variable, if set.

 ### Optional plugin configuration

 | Property | Description | Default value |